by John Bandler

 While I remain responsible for what I have written here (subject to my disclaimers in the article and my website's general disclaimer), I want to thank the following expert in intellectual property law and patent law for reviewing this article and providing quality control and important edits:

 - Richard E. Parke, Esq.
-(Rich is both an IP lawyer and a patent lawyer)
+(Rich is both an IP lawyer and a patent lawyer, which means he is a really smart guy and can also study!)

 References and additional reading